uklineale/cgo_test/README.md

 ## Memory Allocation Test

 Currently the only supported test.
 Allocates memory using `calloc` or Go assigment for a specified number of iterations.
+Note: Go formats Durations intelligently, so it will change the units as appropriate.
+The C Malloc results will always be in ms.

 ```
 neel@neel-UX305FA:~/go/src/cgo-test$ ./cgo-test